-For the reasons detailed above, AKEP deems that maintaining the distinction between residential grade and business grade services access products is relevant for the next regulatory cycle.
+For the reasons detailed above, AKEP concludes that maintaining the distinction between residential grade and business grade services access products is relevant for the next regulatory cycle.

-In light of the above, from a product point of view, AKEP proposes to maintain the same wholesale markets as defined in AKEP's 2016 market analysis decision.
+In light of the above, from a product point of view, AKEP decides to maintain the same wholesale markets as defined in AKEP's 2016 market analysis decision.

-3.1.2.2 Wholesale geographic market definition
+4.1.2 Wholesale geographic market definition